 How do we decide what to use pupil premium for?

 Money has been ring-fenced and used to benefit all pupil premium pupils.
-We have established clear lines of responsibility with a member of the senior leadership team and a link governor taking responsibility for Pupil Premium.
+We have established clear lines of responsibility with a member of the senior leadership team and a link LAB member (Local Advisory Board) taking responsibility for Pupil Premium.
 At Whitehall Park School we have planned our spending carefully to ensure that it has been spent to maximum effect.
 This has meant making informed decisions about our spending such as:

 - Ensuring that spending is directly linked to closing gaps in attainment;

 - Making use of our attainment and progress data to ensure interventions;

 - Making sure that we focus on ensuring Quality First teaching is our priority and at the heart of all we do;

 - Ensuring that we effectively evaluate the impact of challenge and support where necessary

 All staff are aware of areas for development in the school in terms of key subject areas and specific year groups and they all know which children are focus children.
 Additional funding is used to benefit all pupil premium children and supports higher as well as lower ability children by extending the provision on offer.